hbc/NGS_Data_Analysis_Course/sessionIV/lessons/03_bcbio_nextgen.md

 As you can see from our RNA-seq lessons so far, the analysis workflow is a multi-step process.
 We learned what is involved in running each individual step, and the details on inputs and outputs.
 Finally, we demonstrated how to combine the different steps into a single script for automation of the entire workflow from start to finish.

 An alternative to creating your own pipeline for the analysis of your next-generation sequencing data, it to use an existing one.
-There are a number of pipelines available both commerical and academic, with some that are specific to a particular NGS experiment (i.e [RNA-seq only](http://www.biomedcentral.com/content/pdf/1471-2164-16-S6-S3.pdf), [viral NGS analysis](http://viral-ngs.readthedocs.org/en/latest/)).
+There are a number of pipelines available both commerical and academic, with some that are specific to a particular NGS experiment (i.e [variant calling](https://www.broadinstitute.org/gatk/), [RNA-seq](http://www.biomedcentral.com/content/pdf/1471-2164-16-S6-S3.pdf), [viral NGS analysis](http://viral-ngs.readthedocs.org/en/latest/)).

 The pipeline we will be presenting here is [bcbio-nextgen](https://bcbio-nextgen.readthedocs.org/en/latest/).